DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Amyloidosis is the term used for a group of diseases where one or more body organs accumulate various insoluble proteins (amyloid) in amounts to cause dysfunction of the organ system.
 Organs often affected include the heart, kidney, gastrointestinal tract, nervous system and skin.
 Amyloidosis of the skin is called cutaneous amyloidosis.
 In this condition, amyloid or amyloid-like proteins are deposited in the dermis.

-There are three major types of amyloidosis:
+There are three important types of amyloidosis.

 Distinctive clinical features are found for each type of primary amyloidosis.

 The signs and symptoms of primary systemic amyloidosis are generally non-specific and include:

 These may precede the diagnosis of amyloidosis by up to two years.
 However, when they present together with the following specific symptoms, systemic amyloidosis should be considered a possible diagnosis.

 Amyloidosis cutis dyschromica is a newly described form of primary cutaneous amyloidosis that causes localised hyperpigmentation and hypopigmentation.

 The diagnosis of the various types of primary cutaneous amyloidosis is made by its clinical appearance and by the characteristic histology changes seen on skin biopsy.
 See also systemic amyloidosis pathology.

 Treatment is directed at maintaining the function of affected organs.
 For example, kidney failure can be treated with dialysis and congestive heart failure with diuretics.

 Most untreated patients die within 1–2 years of diagnosis of primary systemic amyloidosis from heart or kidney failure.